OutSystems/docs-odc/src/eap/building-apps/ui/screen-template/replace-data.md

 ---
-summary: Replace data in screens created from screen templates or accelerators with your data.
+summary: You can replace data in screens manually or automatically.
 tags:
 locale: en-us
 guid: 6fccfc68-813b-45a4-a938-4f740a10176c